melissa95marin/Final-Project/README.md

   <img  src="Resources/ML2.png" >
 </p>

 We can conclude from the below table that the models with the minimum MAE are **Random Forest Regressor** and **XGBoost**.
-To choose the best model, we will calculate the r2_Score value for both models.

 **r2** indicates the proportion of data points which lie within the line created by the regression equation.
 A higher value of R2 is desirable as it indicates better results.
 We can import r2_score from sklearn.

+In order to choose the best model, we will calculate the r2_Score value for both models.

 #### 5.2.1.
 XGBoost Model:
 We fit the test and train set into XGBoost Model: